pip-services/pip-services-docs/content/en/node/expressions/tokenizers/_index.md

 Defines an interface for tokenizer state that processes comments.

 #### [INumberState](inumber_state)
-Defines interface for tokenizer state that processes numbers - Integers, Floats, HexDec.
+Defines an interface for tokenizer state that processes numbers - Integers, Floats, HexDec.

 #### [IQuoteState](iquote_state)
 Defines an interface for tokenizer state that processes quoted strings.